Gunfighter: Famous gunfights

-Not as well known today but famous in his time was the dapper, derby-wearing train robber Marion Hedgepeth, who despite his swell appearance, "was a deadly killer and one of the fastest guns in the Wild, Wild West".
-William Pinkerton, whose National Detective Agency had sought to capture Hedgepeth and his gang for years, noted that Hedgepeth once gunned down another outlaw who had already unholstered his pistol before Hedgepath had drawn his revolver.
-The infamous assassin Tom Horn was also said to have participated in a duel with a second lieutenant from the Mexican Army, due to a dispute with a prostitute when he was twenty-six years old.
-Gunfighters Jim Levy and Tom Carberry became infamous for participating in at least two quick draw duels in their lifetimes.

 Living on reputation

 Most Old West men who were labeled as being "gunfighters" did not kill nearly as many men in gunfights as they were given credit for, if any at all.
 They were often labeled as such due to one particular instance, which developed from rumors about them having been involved in many more events than they actually were.
 Often their reputation was as much "self-promotion" as anything else; such was the case of Bat Masterson.
 Wyatt Earp with his brothers Morgan and Virgil along with Doc Holliday killed three outlaw Cowboys in the Gunfight at the O.K.
 Corral in Tombstone, Arizona Territory.
 He has been said to have been involved in more than one hundred gunfights in his lifetime.
 But Prof. Bill O'Neal cites just five incidents in his Encyclopedia of Western Gunfighters.
 Earp expressed his dismay about the controversy that followed him his entire life.
 He wrote in a letter to John Hays Hammond on May 21, 1925, that "notoriety had been the bane of my life."

 After his brother Virgil was maimed in an ambush and Morgan was assassinated by hidden assailants, the men suspected of involvement were provided alibis by fellow Cowboys and released without trial.
 Wyatt and his brother Warren set out on a vendetta ride to locate and kill those they felt were responsible.
 Wyatt has been portrayed in a number of films and books as a fearless Western hero.
 He is often viewed as the central character and hero of the Gunfight at the O.K.
 Corral, at least in part because he was the only one who was not wounded or killed.
 In fact, his brother, Tombstone Marshal and Deputy U.S. Marshal Virgil Earp had considerably more experience with weapons and combat as a Union soldier in the Civil War, and in law enforcement as a sheriff, constable, and marshal.
 As city marshal, Virgil made the decision to disarm the Cowboys in Tombstone and requested Wyatt's assistance.
-But because Wyatt outlived Virgil and due to a creative biography, Wyatt Earp: Frontier Marshal published two years after Wyatt's death, Wyatt became famous and the subject of various movies, television shows, biographies and works of fiction.